zeezephyr/urbanism-guide/content/en/austin/transportation/highways.md

 Further reducing Ausin's influence and proper representation within CAMPO is the Transportation Policy Board Executive Committee.
 This 9 member board is the body that makes recommendations to the full TPB board about plans, projects, and issues.
 Not a single member of this committee is from Austin.

 There doesn't yet exist a movement in Austin to fix CAMPO so that it is fairly representative or so that Austin can have its own MPO.
-However similar efforts have been taken up in neighboring cities like the [Fair For Houston initiative](https://www.fairforhouston.com/).
+However similar efforts have been taken up in neighboring cities like where the [Fair For Houston initiative](https://www.fairforhouston.com/) passed with 65% voter approval in November 2023.
 A similar initiative could be done in Austin.

 In addition to CAMPO's lack of proper representation for Austin it also actively excludes members of the public by: